 In 2020, almost the U.S. solar industry already employs almost 250,000 workers and that number is expected to grow.

 Because this industry is booming, there are plenty of positions available for solar sales reps.
 Start by looking online for "solar sales jobs" or "solar installation jobs" on GreenCitizen's Sustainability Job Board.
 This lists several companies that are hiring sales reps.

 You can also start networking.
-The Internet is a great place to find out about solar installation and sales jobs because it's full of networking and community groups.
-You should also visit trade shows, solar installation clubs, and other networking groups and talk to everyone you can about your dream of working in solar sales.
+The internet is a great place to find out about solar installation and sales jobs because it's full of networking and community groups.
+You should also visit trade shows, solar installation clubs, and other networking groups so you can talk to everyone you can about your dream of working in solar sales.

 Before applying, make sure that the solar company has experience in installing solar panels.
 Then, the sales job description should mention that sales representatives must be trained in the installation of solar panels as well as the marketing of solar power.

 A strong educational background in solar energy is also necessary because this is what will take customers to the next step — the installer.